Children’s has patient survival rates that are higher than the national average for 30 days, one year and three years

 What does this data mean?

 The graph shows the survival rates for our patients at 30 days, one year and three years after their heart transplant.
-Our one and three year survival rates are better than the national average.
-We have a similar survival rate at 30 days.
+Our patient survival rates are better than the national average.

 Why are patient survival rates important?